Grupo León Jimenes: History

 U.S. military forces marched into the Dominican Republic and occupied the country from 1916 to 1924.
 Various local generals vied for power and civilians took the streets.
 Before La Aurora's 30th anniversary, with the revolutions and the uproar, the company was forced to stop production.
 In 1930, just a few months before the movement that ended the government of President Horacio Vásquez and the acquisition of power by General Rafael Trujillo, the company La Aurora was transformed into E. León Jimenes, C. por A., which was created with the purpose of acquiring La Aurora cigar factory, along with the exclusive rights to use its trademarks and commercial names.

 In 1930, General Rafael Trujillo seized power from President Horacio Vásquez, creating a dictatorship that lasted for more than three decades.
 In the government of Trujillo business opportunities became limited.
 La Aurora wanted to expand its business from the commercialization of cigars into the lucrative cigarette trade business, but Trujillo owned the only company that was producing cigarettes at the time and was actively monopolizing the production and commercialization of tobacco.
 Despite these restrictive conditions, E. León Jimenes, C. por A. decided to ask Trujillo permission to produce cigarettes.
 At first, his answer was positive, however it shortly became a resounding no, as he passed laws making it impossible for new entrants to compete due to the highly elevated duties.

-In 1937, after the death of Eduardo León Jimenes, father and founder of La Aurora, the family union, love for work, and faith in God bequeathed to his descendants was fundamental for the optimal progress and growth of the company.